FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 Pigment 2: PB15 Phthalo Blue

 Developed by chemists using the trade name Monastral Blue, the organic blue dyestuff now known as Phthalo Blue was presented as a pigment in November 1935 in London.
 Its discovery was accidental.
-The dark colour was observed in a kettle where a dye was being made from a British dyestuff plant.
+The dark colour was observed in a kettle where a dye was made from a British dyestuff plant.
 The demand for such a pigment came from commercial printers who wanted a cyan to replace Prussian Blue.

-Pigments Name: PB15 Phthalo Blue
+Pigment Name: PB15 Phthalo Blue

 Pigment Type: Organic